coelacanthdr/backupcraft/README.md

 **General Security:**
 - Always ensure backups and logs are in a secure location, preferably outside system-protected folders.
-- Never commit your RCON password or server credentials to public repositories.
+- Never commit your RCON password or server credentials to public repositories--treat it like an admin password.
+- Consider using other ports as most scanners just look at the defaults.

 ---